 Cats are like ninjas.
 One can be a mere 20 feet away and yet be completely invisible.
 I can tell you that from personal experience.

 But a cat becomes a lot easier to find if you put an AirTag on her.
 Press a button on your iPhone and the tracker starts beeping.
-An app can point right to your pet when you get close enough.
-Or if she really gets lost, a network of iPhones goes to work helping you locate her.
+And the Find My app can point right to your pet when you get close enough.
+Or, if she really gets lost, a network of iPhones goes to work helping you locate her.

 I’ve kept a tracker on Houdini since he was a tiny kitten.
 It’s helped find him many times, from deep in my neighbor’s yard to the back of my parent’s walk-in closet.
 It’s been a timesaver and a lifesaver.